ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 - `Science and Engineering <https://hub.ihme.washington.edu/pages/viewpage.action?pageId=72807457>`_
 - `Cost Effectiveness team <https://hub.ihme.washington.edu/display/CE/Setting+up+cluster+access>`_

-.. _cluster_access_putty:

-The cluster can be accessed from most terminals on your computer.
-Some of the most popular ones used are: PuTTY or Bitvise for Windows users and Terminal or iTerm2 for Mac users.
-For Windows users, most researchers use PuTTY, however Bitvise is also used at IHME.
-For Mac users, the Terminal app comes installed on your computer but some perfer to use iTerm2.

-Terminals most commonly used to access the cluster:
+The cluster is accessed through the Secure Shell protocol or SSH for short.
+To access the SSH, an SSH "client" is needed.
+The client is an application that can make SSH connections.

+Both Mac and Windows include command-line SSH clients by default.
+This means that most terminals can be used to access the cluster.
+As mentioned above, feel free to use any terminal you are familiar with!

+Here is a video from IHME on how to access the cluster from a terminal using the command line.
+NEED LINK

+For new users, there are some SSH clients that come with a graphical user interface (e.g., you can "click" on things rather than type commands only) which are more intuitive and we recommend if you are new to this type of computing work.

+As mentioned above, for Windows users this is PuTTY or Bitvise and for Windows users this is iTerm2.

 Link to download `PuTTY or Bitvise <https://www.putty.org/>`_

 Link to download `iTerm2 <https://iterm2.com/>`_

-Other information from Zeb to integrate:

-The cluster is accessed through the SSH ("Secure Shell") protocol, so what is needed is an SSH "client" -- an application that can make SSH connections.
-Both Mac and Windows (at least, in recent versions of Windows 10) include command-line SSH clients by default.

-PuTTY and Bitvise are both SSH clients with graphical user interfaces for Windows.
-For Mac, it looks like some exist (e.g. Termius) but I didn't see anything super popular.

-We should note that you can also just run ssh commands from a terminal without installing anything instead of using a graphical client.
-I do this, and I am guessing that Nathaniel does too.
-Include the link to the IHME training video on how to do this.
+.. _cluster_access_putty:

 Accessing the Cluster from PuTTY
 --------------------------------

+We provide step by step instructions for accessing the cluster for the first time.
 These instructions are for PuTTY, if you are using a different SSH client search for similar information on the Hub or ask a team member for help.

 For your first time on PuTTY, you will set up and save the instructions for a slurm session.
 To do this: